Kevin Wallace (theatre producer): The Lord of the Rings original stage production

 Wallace, with Saul Zaentz, produced The Lord of the Rings directed by Matthew Warchus, with music by Indian music composer A. R. Rahman, Värttinä and Christopher Nightingale.
-The Lord of the Rings played in Toronto (Princess of Wales Theatre), where the show was nominated for 15 Dora Awards, winning 7, including "Outstanding New Musical" and awards for direction (Matthew Warchus), costume design (Rob Howell) and choreography (Peter Darling) and in London (Theatre Royal, Drury Lane), where it was nominated for 7 Whatsonstage Theatregoer's Choice Awards in 2007 and 5 Olivier Awards in 2008.
+The Lord of the Rings played in Toronto (Princess of Wales Theatre), where the show was nominated for 15 Dora Awards, winning 7, including "Outstanding New Musical" and awards for direction (Matthew Warchus), costume design (Rob Howell) and choreography (Peter Darling) and in London (Theatre Royal, Drury Lane), where it was nominated for seven Whatsonstage Theatregoer's Choice Awards in 2007 and five Olivier Awards in 2008.

-The Lord of the Rings A Musical Tale
+The Lord of the Rings: A Musical Tale

-In 2023, Wallace developed The Lord of the Rings - A Musical Tale.
-Produced by The Watermill Theatre in association with Kevin Wallace for KWL and Middle-earth Enterprises.
+In 2023, Wallace developed The Lord of the Rings - A Musical Tale, produced by the Watermill Theatre in association with Kevin Wallace for KWL and Middle-earth Enterprises.
 It was directed by Paul Hart (the venue's artistic director).
 The production was nominated for 10 BroadwayWorld.Com UK Awards 2023 winning 8 including Best Production, and was also nominated for 4 WhatsOnStage Awards 2024, winning Best Regional Production.
-The US premiere of The Lord of the Rings - A Musical Tale, again directed by Paul Hart, opened at Chicago Shakespeare Theater on 26 July 2024.
-It was announced on July 9, 2024, that the Chicago production will play The Civic Theatre, Auckland, New Zealand with performances from 5 November 2024.
+The US premiere of The Lord of the Rings - A Musical Tale, again directed by Hart, opened at Chicago Shakespeare Theater on 26 July 2024.
+It was announced on 9 July 2024, that the Chicago production would play the Civic Theatre, Auckland, New Zealand, with performances from 5 November 2024.

-With an all-Australian cast, The Lord of the Rings - A Musical Tale will open at the State Theatre, Sydney on 11 January 2025, with previews from 07 January.
+With an all-Australian cast, The Lord of the Rings - A Musical Tale opened at the State Theatre, Sydney on 11 January 2025.